DontBelieveTheByte/sprdcms/README.md

 3. Fill out the installer form.You will need information about your Spreadshirt account :
     - Your shop name.
     - Your shop ID.
     - Your shop domain.
-Did you register with spreadshirt.com or spreadshirt.net?
+Did you register with Spreadshirt.com or Spreadshirt.net?
 4. Start administering your store.
     - Create categories
-    - Add items to your store by using a CSV file from you spreadshirt account.
+    - Add items to your store by using a CSV file from you Spreadshirt account.
 5. Customize
     - Backup the existing templates
     - Customize your template.